 “One of the reasons I first got interested in the OOI data was because it is free and available to the public,” says Lee.
 “Once I started working with the data, I realized just how special it was.
 I spent all of my time for several months on the OOI echosounder data.”Read More

 “The Ocean Observatories Initiative really opens it up for students to be able to do a lot of different things with the ocean data,” says Alexander.
 “As long as you can think of it, you can explore it.”Read More

 “The OOI is a great resource for students,” says Neal.
 “It’s not too time consuming, comes right to your inbox, and is very organized so I could pick it up really quickly.
 It’s amazing that the data are right at your fingertips; you can just go in and get it.”Read More

 “It’s a 25-year program and you have committed to sailing every year to service your arrays,” says Philip, “that is a tremendous opportunity for students and researchers on board to do research that leverages the OOI instrumentation.
 The OOI is more than just data streaming to shore, it is also about the additional science you can do while you are out there.”Read More

 “I wanted to study the ocean’s role in climate and how it takes carbon out of the atmosphere,” says Palevsky.
 “My goal was to look at the balance between biological, physical, and chemical processes and how they allow the ocean to take up carbon.”Read More

 On June 19th, the R/V Roger Revelle departed Newport, OR to begin VISIONS’18, a 47-day expedition to replace and maintain elements of the Cabled Array off the coasts of Oregon and Washington as well as to add some novel sensors.Read More

 On August 27-29, 2018, an Ocean Observatories Initiative (OOI) Deep Ocean Observing Workshop will be held in Seattle, WA.
-This workshop will provide an interdisciplinary forum to develop deep ocean science questions and identify societal needs that could be addressed using the existing OOI infrastructure.
-The workshop will provide an opportunity for participants to gather […]